sez11a/liferay-docs/userGuide/en/chapters/05-dynamic-data-lists.markdown

 # Dynamic Data Lists in Liferay

 As needs change in businesses and organizations, the technology they use must adapt as well.
 One day, you'd like your team to sign up for a holiday party.
 You want to enter in custom sets of data, allow your users to add their information, and be able to access the set of data.
 To top it all off, you don't want to write a single line of code.
 Enter Liferay's *Dynamic Data Lists*: an easy way to create, aggregate and display new data types.
 Data Lists are flexible enough to handle all types of data, both simple and complex.
 Every fall, you may need to put up a job posting board, only allowing administrators to create new job posts.
-Maybe you want to allow users to manage a notebook or To-Do list on their private pages.
+Maybe you want to allow users to manage a notebook or to do list on their private pages.
 Simply put, Liferay gives you the power to:

 -  Define your own data definitions
 -  Create new lists from those definitions